Our webcam is currently inoperable due to a recent lightening strike. We are aware of the problem. Thank you for your

 large standard-gauge steam engines that were delvered here over a century ago, or a vintage diesel locomotive.

-The round-trip departs from the original depot in East Ely, NV, as they have for over 100 years now.
+The round-trip departs from our original depot in East Ely, NV, as they have for over 100 years now.
 You will enjoy mountain scenery, historical narration, and the fun of taking a trip on the rails.
-Don't miss the included "backscenes" tour of the original shop and enginehouse after the trainride!
+Don't miss the included "backstage" tour of the original shop and enginehouse after the trainride!

 This is one of the last, and best-preserved standard-gauge short line railroads in America.